starryjay/Fairness-In-AI-Skintones/README.md

 Skintone Analysis - Comparing Foundation Shade Recs from Morphe Cosmetics Compared to a Custom Clustering Model

 Background
-THe goal of this analysis is to evaluate fairness and bias in the cosmetics industry.
+The goal of this analysis is to evaluate fairness and bias in the cosmetics industry.

 How to Run
 1. create a venv and clone repo